 (for He who effectually worked for Peter in his apostleship to the circumcised effectually worked for me also to the Gentiles),Galatians 2:8(NASB)

-There was one apostle, however, who was not with the disciples from the beginning, who justifiably described himself as a being born out of time.
-That man was the apostle Paul.
+However, there was one apostle who was not with the disciples from the beginning, who justifiably described himself as a being "born out of time."
+That man was the apostle, Paul.
 Although he did not meet with the resurrected Lord Jesus before He ascended into heaven, Paul was a chosen instrument of the Lord Jesus.

-Saul of Tarsus became Paul the Apostle of Christ, after Jesus met and commissioned him, for His own service.
-Paul was a chosen instrument of Christ, who was to bear His name to the Gentile.
+Saul of Tarsus became Paul, the Apostle of Christ, after Jesus met and commissioned him for His own service.
+Paul was a chosen instrument of Christ who was to bear His name to the Gentiles.
 He was commissioned to preach to kings and to princes, as well as to Gentiles and the sons of Israel.

 May we seek to be faithful in our service and give Christian encouragement to others in the God-given ministries with which we have been entrusted.
 May we redeem the time we have left on this earth so that God is glorified through us, and others are encouraged by us.

-Heavenly Father, thank You for the ministries of Peter and Paul and for all those whom You have used to pen the scripture.
-Thank You for those that have helped and encouraged me in my own Christian walk and I pray that I may carry out the work You have prepared for me to do, to Your greater praise and glory – this I ask in Jesus name AMEN.
+Heavenly Father, thank You for the ministries of Peter and Paul.
+They both had specific, distinct, yet complimentary callings from You, and they were both faithful to help and encourage those You had called them to minister to.
+I thank You for those that have helped and encouraged me in my own Christian walk, and likewise, I pray that I may carry out the work You have prepared for me to do.
+May everything I do be to Your glory and to bring more to a saving knowledge of Christ.
+This I ask in Jesus' name, AMEN.